Engee documentation

 To use this parameter, set the Wall geometry parameter to Cylindrical.

-Thermal conductivity - material thermal conductivity
+Thermal conductivity — thermal conductivity of the material

 Thermal conductivity of the material.